taytwkim/parallel-malloc/README.md

-# Simple Malloc
+# Parallel Malloc

-Implement a simple memory allocator.
+Implement a memory allocator for multi-threaded programs.